ge-high-assurance/VERDICT/tools/verdict/README.md

 IDE in which case you will have to install a standard Eclipse for Java developers IDE.

-We still recommend that you build our OSATE plugin sources from the command line first as we showed earlier.
+We still recommend that you build our VERDICT plugin sources from the command line first as we showed earlier.
 This will reduce the number of steps you need to perform in your Eclipse IDE to just the
 following: